terrazzoapp/terrazzo/docs/integrations/css.md

 [Read more about the advantages to inlining files](https://css-tricks.com/data-uris/)

-## Sass interop
+## Sass typechecking

-If you’re using Sass in your project, you can load this plugin through [@cobalt-ui/plugin-sass](/integrations/sass), which gives you all the benefits of this plugin plus Sass’ typechecking (the Sass plugin’s normal Sass vars will be swapped for CSS vars, but it will still error on any mistyped tokens).
+If you’re using Sass in your project, you can load this plugin through [@cobalt-ui/plugin-sass](/integrations/sass), which lets you keep the dynamism of CSS variables but lets Sass check for typos (by default, the Sass plugin uses static values).

 To use this, replace this plugin with @cobalt-ui/plugin-sass in `tokens.config.mjs` and move your options into the `pluginCSS: {}` option: